-- · Writing Data to CCRA or CCRP - Step 1.
-Write data to Low Byte xTMnAL or PTMnRPL - Note that here data is only written to the 8-bit buffer. - Step 2.
-Write data to High Byte xTMnAH or PTMnRPH - Here data is written directly to the high byte registers and simultaneously data is latched from the 8-bit buffer to the Low Byte registers. - · Reading Data from the Counter Registers, CCRA or CCRP - Step 1.
-Read data from the High Byte xTMnDH, xTMnAH or PTMnRPH - Here data is read directly from the High Byte registers and simultaneously data is latched from the Low Byte register into the 8-bit buffer. - Step 2.
-Read data from the Low Byte xTMnDL, xTMnAL or PTMnRPL - This step reads data from the 8-bit buffer.
+- · Writing Data to CCRA - Step 1.
+Write data to Low Byte xTMnAL - Note that here data is only written to the 8-bit buffer. - Step 2.
+Write data to High Byte xTMnAH - Here data is written directly to the high byte registers and simultaneously data is latched from the 8-bit buffer to the Low Byte registers. - · Reading Data from the Counter Registers and CCRA - Step 1.
+Read data from the High Byte xTMnDH, xTMnAH - Here data is read directly from the High Byte registers and simultaneously data is latched from the Low Byte register into the 8-bit buffer. - Step 2.
+Read data from the Low Byte xTMnDL, xTMnAL - This step reads data from the 8-bit buffer.